 To further simplify administration, Operations Hub can use an existing Proficy Authentication instance, for example, one installed with another GE Digital Products, such as Historian.

-However, as of version 2.2, it is not supported to share an instance of Proficy Authentication server with another Operations Hub deployment.
+However, as of Operations Hub 2023, it is not supported to share an instance of Proficy Authentication server with another Operations Hub deployment.